 With all the boys, Rick and I practiced room sharing.
 Room sharing is when the baby sleeps in the same room with you in their crib or newborn bassinet, but not in your bed.
 With Cashton, we had him in a baby bassinet that sat beside the bed in our room until he was six months old.
-We did not co-sleep.
+We did not cosleep.
 I know it can be so hard to resist snuggling up with your new baby and falling asleep, but co-sleeping has many risks.
 These dangers can include suffocation, entrapment (the baby getting stuck in a position and unable to breathe), and overheating from a parent's body heat.
-I loved room sharing because I was able to be close enough to hear Cashton and respond to him quickly when he needed something.
-I felt at ease knowing he was in a baby co-sleeper right next to
+I loved room sharing because I was able to be close enough to hear Cashton and respond to him guickly when he needed something.
+I felt at ease knowing he was in a baby cosleeper right next to us.

 It made me happy knowing I could have Cashton near me while still practicing safe sleep.
-AAP recommends that parents room share with babies until they are between six months and one year of age.
+The Centers for Disease Control (CDC) recommends that parents room share with babies until they are between six months and one year of age.
 After Rick and I felt Cashton was ready to be alone in his nursery, we moved him over.
 Our goal was to have the transition be as smooth as possible.
-And we continued to follow the AAP guidelines when we transitioned Cashton into his nursery, following safe newborn crib practices and other tips that I'll cover later in this article.
+We continued to follow safe sleep guidelines when we transitioned Cashton into his nursery, following safe newborn crib practices and other tips that I'll cover later in this article.